 - Professional memberships

-Immigration Law Practitioners Association (Treasurer and Trustee)
+Immigration Law Practitioners Association – member and former Treasurer/Trustee (2014-2018)

 - Privacy Notice